NoelSaludo/PracticeProgramCS/ToDoApp/README.md

   - `viewTasks()`: Displays all tasks with their status.
   - `markTaskAsCompleted(id)`: Marks a task as completed by its ID.

+📌 **Note**

+You can create other class and modify current classes to handle features to your liking
 ## Instructions

 1. **Clone the Repository**: Clone the repository to your local machine.